GreenmaskIO/greenmask/README.md

   various cloud-based storage solutions.
 * **directory** - This is the standard choice, representing the ordinary filesystem directory for local storage.

-## Data Obfuscation and Validation
+## Data Anonymization and Validation

 Greenmask works with **COPY lines**, collects schema metadata using the Golang driver, and employs this driver in the encoding and decoding process.
 The **validate command** offers a way to assess the impact on both schema (**validation warnings**) and data (**transformation and displaying differences**).
-This command allows you to validate the schema and data transformations, ensuring the desired outcomes during the obfuscation process.
+This command allows you to validate the schema and data transformations, ensuring the desired outcomes during the Anonymization process.

 ## Customization